 The persuasive capacity of Nazi propaganda was limited, by design, to “Aryan” audiences and their affiliates.
 Hitler reviled humanitarianism as an ideology that aided the weak and inferior: those, in his eyes, who were unviable human beings.
 Nazi propaganda like Der Untermensch selectively employed the moral address of humanitarian photography but did not embrace its universalist values.
 The gritty, ugly, clinical quality of the photos of naked and soiled Soviet children contrasted sharply with the monumental individual portrait of the respectably clothed “murdered” boy with well-lit face and clean, graceful hands.
 In visual terms, these children – and their suffering – were represented as neither equal nor interchangeable.

-Fig. 7.7 Here

-In contrast, Thérèse Bonney’s photos brought her readers into close proximity with her child subjects (fig. 7.1).
-Even naked, they are rendered sentimentally as more than clinical objects: they retain their individuality and a somber human dignity, leavened with childhood innocence (fig. 7.7).
+In contrast, Thérèse Bonney’s photos brought her readers into close proximity with her child subjects (Figure.
+7.1).
+Even naked, they are rendered sentimentally as more than clinical objects: they retain their individuality and a somber human dignity, leavened with childhood innocence (Figure.
+7.7).
 In formal terms, Bonney’s photos evoke child portraits taken by commercial studios or doting parents: recognizable photographic practices of middle-class families that could have contributed to the call of moral duty.
 This is like your child, the photo’s genre and form suggested to Western viewers, absent food, clothing, nurture, and a reason to smile.
 Provided these things, this child would be like yours [Fig. 7.8].

 Fig. 7.8 Here